icelary/kirk/songs.md

 > And you celebrate in public like you love it
 > So disgusted

+## Forever - by Dohav

+Released: September 11, 2025
+_Produced with AI_

+<iframe src="https://suno.com/embed/5a6bc1aa-0e4e-46ed-a622-169c062c2b30" width="560" height="180"></iframe>

+> Legends aren't measured by years that they spend
+> But by causes they champion, the truths they defend

 ## Charlie's Torch - by Servant Zero

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/3Be7jCQ5xVs?disablekb=1" allow="fullscreen"></iframe>